Family tree: Coelurosauria > Maniraptora > Pennaraptora > Oviraptorosauria > Caenagnathidae

 Above: Anzu and chicks are startled by a nasty Acheroraptor.

 Anzu was a large oviraptorosaur with a toothless beak and an impressive head crest.
-It was North America’s largest oviraptorosaur (and by far the most well-known to science), and the second-largest in the world (Gigantoraptor, from a bit earlier in Mongolia, is a lot larger).
-It was probably omnivorous and not picky, and was a good runner.
+It was North America’s largest oviraptorosaur (and by far the most well-known to science), and the third-largest in the world (Gigantoraptor, from a bit earlier in Mongolia, is a lot larger, and Beibeilong, though only known from a fetus, would’ve grown comparably huge).
+Anzu was probably omnivorous and not picky, and was a good runner.
 The crest was probably used for sexual display, leading some to speculate that Anzu may have exhibited sexual dimorphism, with major visual differences between males and females.
-Caenagnathidae (pronounced SEEN-a-NATH-id-ay) means “recently jawless” and is the sister clade to Oviraptoridae (which includes Oviraptor).
-Weird holes in Caenagnathids’ lower jaws initially made scientists think they were extinct ratite birds, like ostriches, before they realized they were actually non-avian dinosaurs.
+Caenagnathidae (pronounced SEEN-a-NATH-id-ay), the family that includes Anzu, means “recently jawless” and is the sister clade to Oviraptoridae (which includes Oviraptor).
+Weird holes in caenagnathids’ lower jaws, along with their overall very birdlike appearance, initially made scientists think they were extinct ratite birds, like ostriches, before they realized they were actually non-avian dinosaurs.

 Anzu was part of the famous Hell Creek biota alongside such fan favorites as Tyrannosaurus, Triceratops, and Pachycephalosaurus.
 66 million years ago, it was among the unfortunate direct victims of the Very Bad Day.

 Anzu is named after a Sumerian mythological demon whom it somewhat resembles (center, below).